PythonCharmers/python-future/docs/faq.rst

 Can't I just roll my own Py2/3 compatibility layer?
 ---------------------------------------------------

-Yes, but using ``future`` will probably lead to cleaner code with fewer bugs.
+Yes, but using ``python-future`` will probably be easier and lead to cleaner code with fewer bugs.

 Consider this quote: